jdrichardsappacad/react-2021/week-14/practices/03-creating-lists/README.md

 Look at your React DevTools in the browser and see what kind of errors or warnings you are receiving.

-AWhen mapping through an array, always remember that React expects a unique key for each item that is rendered.
+When mapping through an array, always remember that React expects a unique key for each item that is rendered.
 If your item has a unique `id` that is usually the best choice for the key.
 This optimizes React to run its diffing algorithm and return a quicker result through [indexing][keys-and-lists]

+Add a key with the id to the `li` that you returned in your map function.
+Check your browser again and notice that the warning is now gone.

+## Phase 2: Adding a List Item Component

+While having a list item in our component renders the information, sometimes you want to design the element that is returned.
+Create a component called `PokeMoveCard` in the `src` folder.

+Import the `PokeMoveCard.css` into the file

+The component should only return an `li` with the text Pokemove Card.

 [lists-starter]: ./starter
 [keys-and-lists]: https://reactjs.org/docs/lists-and-keys.html